Oil prices closed higher on Monday, shrugging off expectations of weak demand as supply concerns grow as winter approaches.

 On Wednesday, the European Commission is expected to unveil a package of measures to help electricity companies facing a liquidity crisis.

-France, Britain and Germany said on Saturday they had “serious doubts” about Iran’s intentions to revive the 2015 nuclear deal.
+France, Britain and Germany said on Saturday they had “serious doubts” regarding Iran’s intentions to revive the 2015 nuclear deal.
 Failure to revive that agreement will keep Iranian crude out of the market and in tight global supply.

 China’s demand for oil may contract for the first time in two decades this year, as Beijing’s zero-Covid policy to completely eradicate the Corona virus keeps people indoors during the holidays and reduces fuel consumption.